-5.3.3 Trick Questions.
+Trick Questions.
 Also originating from Brignull's taxonomy [31], the "Trick Questions" dark pattern uses confusing language to steer users into making certain choices.
-Like Confirmshaming, Trick Questions attempts to overcome users' propensity to opt out of marketing and promotional messages by subtly inverting the entire opt-out process.
-Most often, websites achieved this effect by introducing confusing double negatives (e.g., "Uncheck the box if you prefer not to receive email updates"), or by using negatives to alter expected courses of action such as unchecking a box to opt out (e.g., "If you do not wish to be contacted via email, please ensure that the box is not checked").
-Through its design, Trick Questions exploits the default and framing effect cognitive biases in users, who become more susceptible to a choice they erroneously believe is aligned with their preferences.
-Figure 5c shows one instance of Trick Questions on newbalance.co.uk.
-In total, we found 32 such instances, occurring most often during the checkout process when collecting user information to complete purchases.
+Like Confirmshaming, Trick Questions attempt to overcome users' propensity to opt out of marketing and promotional messages by subtly inverting the entire opt-out process.
+Most often, websites achieved this effect by introducing confusing double negatives (e.g., "Uncheck the box if you prefer not to receive email updates"), or by using negatives to alter expected courses of action, such as checking a box to opt out (e.g., "We would like to send you emails.
+If you do not wish to be contacted via email, please ensure that the box is not checked").